sap-tutorials/Tutorials/tutorials/hcpps-hana-dataset-odata/hcpps-hana-dataset-odata.md

 ![OData Service List](06.png)

-Later, you will be using this OData service, so you should save the highlighted URL in a notepad as your ***OData Service URL***.
+Later, you will be using this HANA XS OData service, so you should save the highlighted URL in a notepad as your ***HANA XS OData Service URL***.

 [DONE]
 [ACCORDION-END]